banner

 “Leave no man behind” is the motto of America’s armed forces.
 Searches continue for those left behind, even if they are presumed dead.
 We want the families of those servicemen and our nation to know we have not forgotten them.

-Enduring isolation and persecution are never easy for missing service personnel, and some of us are probably experiencing a form of this in our lives.
-Perhaps our contact with others is restricted.
-Maybe our enemy (even a relative) mocks or causes us to live in fear.
+Enduring isolation and persecution are never easy for missing service personnel, and some of us also experience this in our lives.
+Perhaps our contact with others is restricted, and our enemy (even a relative) mocks or causes us to live in fear.
 Loneliness and intimidation bring us high stress, confusion, hopelessness, and despair.
 Has God forgotten us?

-In yesterday’s Bible reading, when David is weak, his son Absalom betrays him and stages a coup to unseat him.
-He wants his father’s throne.
+In yesterday’s Bible reading, when King David is weak, his son Absalom betrays him and stages a coup to unseat him.
+He wants his father’s crown.

-David takes his family, citizens, and army from Jerusalem to protect the people from civil war.
-His concubines (secondary wives) remain at the palace to help take care of it.
-He also leaves the tabernacle in Jerusalem, sure that if God is pleased with him, the LORD will soon bring him back.
+David takes his family, most citizens, and his army from Jerusalem to protect the people from civil war.
+He leaves his concubines (secondary wives) at the palace to help take care of it and keeps the tabernacle in Jerusalem.
+If God is pleased with him, the LORD will soon bring him back. or so he thought.

 How does the king handle this mistreatment?
-Is his head bowed in despair?
+Does his head bow in despair?
 Is he angry?
-How would we react if, out of greed or jealousy, someone betrayed and intimidated us into leaving our position, and then our reputation was smeared?
+What would we do if someone betrayed and forced us to leave our job, church, home, or another group, and then he spread lies about us?

-We do not know the exact order of the Psalms written about that time; however, it appears King David exits Jerusalem with confidence.
+We don’t know the exact order of the Psalms written about that time, but it appears King David exited Jerusalem with confidence.
 Despite Absalom’s attempted coup, David believes God will vindicate him.
 After all, God had promised David would continue his reign.

 David proclaims, “But you are a shield around me, O LORD; you bestow glory on me and lift up my head” (Psalm 3:3, NIV).
 The king has so much faith in God that he declares, “I will lie down and sleep in peace, for you alone, O LORD, make me dwell in safety” (Psalm 4:8, NIV).
 He also writes, “The LORD is my shepherd, I shall not be in want [not lacking anything needed]” (Psalm 23:1, NIV).